 Squamous cell carcinoma in situ, also called Bowen disease, is the earliest form of squamous cell skin cancer.
 “In situ” means that the cells of these cancers are still only in the epidermis (the upper layer of the skin) and have not invaded into deeper layers.

 Bowen disease appears as reddish patches.
-Compared with AKs, Bowen disease patches tend to be larger (sometimes over ½ inch across), redder, scalier, and sometimes crusted.
+Compared with AKs, Bowen disease patches tend to be larger, redder, scalier, and sometimes crusted.
 Like AK, Bowen disease usually doesn’t cause symptoms, although it might be itchy or sore.

 Bowen disease can sometimes progress to an invasive squamous cell skin cancer, so doctors usually recommend treating it.
 People who have these are also at higher risk for other skin cancers, so close follow-up with a doctor is important.

 Keratoacanthomas are dome-shaped tumors that are found on sun-exposed skin.
 They may start out growing quickly, but their growth usually slows down.
 Many keratoacanthomas shrink or even go away on their own over time without any treatment.
 But some continue to grow, and a few may even spread to other parts of the body.
 They can be hard to tell apart from squamous cell skin cancer, and their growth is often hard to predict, so many skin cancer experts recommend treating them (typically with surgery).

 These cancers develop from melanocytes, the pigment-making cells found in the epidermis.
 Melanomas are much less common than basal and squamous cell cancers, but they are more likely to grow and spread if left untreated.
 Melanoma are discussed in Melanoma Skin Cancer.

 Other types of skin cancer are much less common and are treated differently.
 These include:

 Together, these types account for less than 1% of all skin cancers.